 When you switch to a zero waste lifestyle, you quickly realize that the sea of plastic bottles above and below your kitchen sink will need to go.
 Like any change, this can feel intimidating!
 Fortunately, there are so many plastic-free and zero waste dish soap options out there.
-You’ll easily find a new zero waste dishwashing routine that works for you!
+You’ll easily find the zero waste dish soap for your lifestyle and budget!

 Why should I switch to a plastic-free dish soap?

 Conventional dish soaps have a few issues that make them not quite as sustainable as we’d like.

 - Heavy shipping weight from water increases fuel use